2303 -- Business Communication -- 3 credit hours

 Establishes effective business policy within the framework of the

-analyses are made of comprehensive cases cutting across the major
+oral analyses are made of comprehensive cases cutting across the

-reports are required.
+individual reports are required.
 Uses a computer simulation.
-This is the

-capstone course for the bachelor of arts degree business major and
+This is the capstone course for the bachelor's degree business

 Prerequisites: BUSI 3533, BUSI 3933, BUSI